na-na-hi/renget/archive/nkrym2.md

-!!! info Want to know more?
+!!! info This is a sequel to A Hedonist's Reckoning!
-    *This story works on its own, but if you want to know what you did with Ayame beforehand you can find out at https://rentry.org/nkrym*
+    *This story works on its own, but if you want to read about your spanking of Ayame before dinner check out https://rentry.org/nkrym*

 #The Oni's Rebellion